PSD2 in Europe 2

 • Electronic Money Institution (EMI) License

-• Offer currency exchange services
+• Currency exchange services

 Advantages of Holding a PSD2

-• Operating with a PSD2 license provides clarity regarding regulatory compliance which reduces uncertainty and potential legal risks
+• Operating with a PSD2 license provides clarity regarding regulatory compliance, which reduces uncertainty and potential legal risks.

-• A PSD2 license can serve as a stepping stone for global expansion, as EU regulations and standards are recognized and valued worldwide
+• A PSD2 license can serve as a stepping stone for global expansion, as EU regulations and standards are recognized and valued worldwide.

 Payment Services Regulations in the EU